 Baton Rouge real estate is some of the most expensive in Louisiana, although Baton Rouge house values don't compare to the most expensive real estate in the U.S.

-Baton Rouge is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Baton Rouge isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Baton Rouge are a mix of both white- and blue-collar jobs.
 Overall, Baton Rouge is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Baton Rouge who work in office and administrative support (12.57%), sales jobs (11.54%), and food service (8.51%).

 The per capita income in Baton Rouge in 2010 was $24,158, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
 This equates to an annual income of $96,632 for a family of four.
 However, Baton Rouge contains both very wealthy and poor people as well.